What Is Cherry Eye In Dogs?

 Cherry eye is common in young dogs under the age of two, particularly in smaller breeds including the Cocker Spaniel, Lhasa Apso, Shih-Tzu, Pug, Poodle, Beagle, Bulldog, Boston Terrier and Bloodhound.
 What causes it?
 No need for pet-parent guilt here, your pooch was probably born with a weak ligament that attaches the gland to the membrane, which can cause the gland to literally flip out.
 When displaced, the gland doesn’t circulate blood properly and thus, swells, reddens, and becomes a big, ugly eye-blob.

 While certainly gross looking, cherry eye itself isn’t painful – except maybe to your dog’s ego.
 Ouch!
 But the longer it’s untreated and the gland left exposed, the higher the risk of your dog developing inflammation, infection, and damage that can compromise tear production and vision down the road.
+The one major side effect that you will notice is an overproduction of tears.
+Breeds such as the bulldog are already prone to excess tears – but if a cherry eye appears, this production of tears quickly becomes abnormal.

 Related: Living Well With Your Blind Dog